RodZill4/material-maker/doc/_sources/node_3d_sdf.rst.txt

 shapes.

-They are based on a very small set of basic shapes, that can be combined using operators, and finally output as a greyscale heightmap and a color normal map using the **render** node.
+They are based on a very small set of basic shapes, that can be combined using operators, and finally output as a grayscale heightmap and a color normal map using the **render** node.

 Describing 3D objects using SDF primitives is more difficult than using existing meshes, but this method integrates smoothly with shader generation, and (as many nodes in Material Maker) is